Bentley's Bandstand: July 2018

 Jennifer Warnes, Another Time, Another Place.
 This is a singer who has followed her best instincts, recording albums that always have surprises lurking within.
 Now, at this point in her life, Jennifer Warnes offers her biggest and best surprise of all, collecting nine songs, co-writing one with Michael Smotherman and finding the deepest sound of her life.
 "Just Breathe," written by Eddie Vedder, might not seem on its surface a song for Warnes.
 Forget that, because with this vibrant version it sounds like Vedder wrote it for her.
 After that come songs composed by John Legend, Mickey Newbury (his "So Sad" a heart tugging masterpiece), Ray Bonneville, Mark Knopfler, and others that define what makes music absolutely irreplaceable in modern life.
 Warnes' voice lives in the center core of everything she records, finding a place that feels like a perfect home.
 There is such a richness and warmth in all she accomplishes that the album takes on a gracious glow, like this is a gift of the highest order.
 Jennifer Warnes has had a lifetime of musical highlights, but now appears to have saved the best for now.
 She and co-producer Roscoe Beck have the intuitive instincts to know exactly what is needed, and never make the mistake of adding one note more.
 On the back of the album booklet Warnes' mother Barbara looks gratefully at the camera in 1929, like she knows that someday she'll have a daughter who makes the world more meaningful for us all.
 Bless their hearts.

-Song of the Month: Jimmer and Syd Straw, "So Long Blue."
+Song of the Month: Jimmer and Syd, "So Long Blue."
 Keeping a list of the all-time rock ballads that can bring a listener to their knees is a good way to stay excited about music.
-There's the Velvet Underground's "Pale Blue eyes," the Rolling Stones’ "Wild Horses," Elvis Costello's "Alison," now Jimmer Podrasky and Syd Straw's new "So Long Blue."
+There's the Velvet Underground's "Pale Blue Eyes," the Rolling Stones’ "Wild Horses," Elvis Costello's "Alison," now Jimmer Podrasky and Syd Straw's new "So Long Blue."
 Jimmer has made a series of unforgettable albums the past few years, and his new six-song EP "Shoulder to Cry On" is right up there with all of them.
 This song, co-written by Jimmer with Brian Whelan, can stop time.
 It sounds like a couple has broken up, and he's got some papers to sign to officially end it all.
 The music and lyrics combine into a heart-breaking ode to what's been lost, and how it seems like there is no way to turn back the clock.
 Acceptance is the only way out, as the first chorus says, "Morning comes dressed in black / so long blue."
 Jimmer and Straw's voices combine into an emotional wrecking ball, quietly delivering a knockout punch of good things that often seem to get destroyed along the way.
 With any justice, it should take its place with all the other rock ballads that turn desolation into a hopeful deliverance, a way out of being destroyed.
 The good news for now is that the other five new songs the pair has recorded together are equally fine.
 Jimmer is a man who has stared down a dark road before, but always turns back towards the light.
 It now feels like he's never going back.
 So long blue.

 Rory Block, A Woman's Soul.
 Who better to perform a whole album of Bessie Smith songs than this woman who, well, has definitely been around the musical block?
 In a new series spotlighting female blues singers, Rory Block starts at the beginning with ten songs originally recorded by Smith.
 It couldn't have been easy for the early blues singer who started recording over 90 years ago.
 Of course, a good portion of Bessie Smith's songs started in the bedroom, and the lady definitely wasn't shy about what was on her mind.
 Good for her, because she opened a lot of doors for those who came after to be themselves and go for the gusto.
 Later singers like Janis Joplin, Jo Ann Kelly, Maria Muldaur, Bonnie Raitt, and others went to school on all that one of their early heroes had accomplished.
 Rory Block has been true blues all her years as well.
 Her voice is so evocative of these songs it's easy to imagine the woman as one of the second-generation originators.
 These are sensuous stripped-down creations, with Block playing all the instruments, which include hat boxes, plastic storage bins, wooden spoons and whatever else gets the job done.
 There are no hotsy-totsy arrangements or electronic manipulations.
 It's one musician and their deep blues, with the courage to express every feeling there is.
 Blues or lose.